 How long does orthodontic treatment usually last?

 The average time a patient wears braces is approximately 1 to 2 years.
-However, each patient is unique and the actual treatment time is case sensitive.
-A few factors come into play when working out a treatment including the amount of correction necessary, the rate of the patient’s growth, maintaining proper oral hygiene, and patient cooperation.
+However, each patient is unique, and the actual treatment time is case-sensitive.
+A few factors come into play when working out a treatment plan, including the amount of correction necessary, the rate of the patient’s growth, maintaining proper oral hygiene, and patient cooperation.